 Zodiac Cruising in Antarctica

 Though Zodiacs are the primary mode of transferring you to shore, they are also the main vessel for an excursion unto itself – the Zodiac Cruise.
-Most days (weather permitting) you will find yourself on one of these cruises venturing out onto the icy seas in the hopes of encountering wildlife likes penguins, seals and whales.
-You’ll be able to get closer to ice formations and icebergs, and they allow us to navigate into rarely seen bays and small coves.
-With our knowledgeable expedition guides, you’ll always have a professional on board to ask questions and point out interesting sites and detailed information on the landscape and the wildlife.
+Most days (weather permitting) you will find yourself on one of these cruises venturing out onto the icy seas in the hopes of encountering wildlife like penguins, seals, and whales.
+You’ll be able to get closer to ice formations and icebergs, and they allow us to navigate into rarely-seen bays and small coves.
+With our knowledgeable expedition guides, you’ll always have a professional on board to ask questions and point out interesting sites and detailed information on the landscape and wildlife.

 A couple of tips: